-We propose an approach to influence prediction with two key ideas (Figure \ref{fig:teaser}).
-First, we can approximate removing a training image from a model by an optimization that we call \textit{unlearning.} Unlearning increases the training loss of the target image while protecting unrelated concepts; we can then compute training loss for the original synthesized image.
-However, directly applying this idea would require unlearning separately for each training image.
-Our second main idea is to reverse the roles: we \textit{unlearn the synthesized image, and then evaluate which training images are represented worse by the new model.} This requires only one unlearning optimization, rather than a separate unlearning for each training image.
+We propose an influence prediction approach with two key ideas (Figure \ref{fig:teaser}).
+First, we approximate the removal of a training image from a model through an optimization procedure termed \textit{unlearning~\cite{guo2019certified,bourtoule2021machine,golatkar2020eternal},} which increases the training loss of the target image while preserving unrelated concepts.
+We then compute the training loss for the original synthesized image.
+However, directly applying this idea would require unlearning separately for \emph{every} single training image, which is also costly.
+Our second main idea is to reverse the roles: we \textit{unlearn the synthesized image, and then evaluate which training images are represented worse by the new model.} This method requires only one unlearning optimization, rather than a separate unlearning step for each training image.

 The methodology for unlearning is important.
-Unlearning a synthesized image by naively maximizing its loss leads to catastrophic forgetting~\cite{kirkpatrick2017overcoming}, where the model fails to generate other unrelated concepts as well.
-Inspired by work on unlearning data for classifiers~\cite{guo2019certified,tanno2022repairing}, we mitigate this issue by regularizing gradient directions using Fisher information to retain pretrained information.
+Unlearning a synthesized image by naively maximizing its loss leads to catastrophic forgetting~\cite{kirkpatrick2017overcoming}, where the model also fails to generate other unrelated concepts.
+Inspired by work on unlearning data for classifiers~\cite{guo2019certified,tanno2022repairing}, we mitigate this issue by regularizing gradient directions using the Fisher information to retain pretrained information.
 Additionally, we find that updating only the key and value mappings in the cross-attention layers improves attribution performance.
-We show how ``influence functions'' \cite{koh2017understanding,hampel1974influence} can be understood as approximations to unlearning \arxiv{in Appendix~\ref{sec:supp_unlearning_math}}, but they are limited by their closed-form nature.
+We show how ``influence functions'' \cite{koh2017understanding,hampel1974influence} can be understood as approximations to unlearning \arxiv{in Appendix~\ref{sec:supp_unlearning_math}}, but they are also limited by their closed-form approximation nature.